bbolker/bbmisc/peeves.md

 - horn-blowing: "importantly", "interestingly".
 Ideally, your writing will be spare enough that you don't need to emphasize particular results.
 - Ditto for "Note that" and "Notably".
 - "incredibly" (this is a *very* peeve/niche opinion, but I can't help reading this word with some of its etymological connotation of "unbelievably"; in any case, it's more informal than I like for scientific writing)
-- "Additionally": this usually sounds to me like you are making a list and don't know how to motivate the later items more specifically than "and I have another thing to tell you"
+- "Additionally": this sounds to me like you are making a list and don't know how to motivate the later items more specifically than "and I have another thing to tell you"
 - avoid contractions ("don't", "won't") in formal writing.

 ## Organization